 I hit up Two Guys at 10:55 AM with El Comelon a few days later.
 We were under the illusion that they open for breakfast, but they’re strictly a lunch & dinner spot that opens at 11 AM.

-It’s mostly a takeout joint since there are only two seats & a table to sit down at.
+It’s mostly a takeout joint since there are only two seats & a table.
 One last important thing, it’s a total dive.

 We ask for our Ghetto Burgers all the way, one of them with bacon and an order of Hot Wings.
 Comelon tried to add a cheesesteak, but they’re out.